strongbrewio/strongbrewio.github.io/_posts/2018-04-25-combine-latest-glitch.md

 ### Explaining the behavior

 Actually, this makes sense.
-In the description of the marble diagram above, there was a highlight: 'the `combineLatest` operator to create a stream that will have a new value every time one of the source stream changes'.
+In the description of the marble diagram above, there was a highlight:

+> 'the `combineLatest` operator to create a stream that will have a new value every time one of the source stream changes'.

 By clicking the reset button, we updated both of our source streams by resetting both the limit and offset value at the same time.
-The effect of this action was that the stream created by the `combineLatest` operator fired twice, thus starting two backend requests, thus, cancelling one immediately.
+The effect of this action was that the stream created by the `combineLatest` operator fired twice, thus starting two backend requests, thus, cancelling one immediately because we used the `switchMap` operator.

 To make it even more clear, lets put it in steps.